Training and workshops

 Who are our workshop facilitators?

-We have a team of learning designers, learning and teaching consultants and support officers and digital learning consultants who deliver our wide range of workshops.
+We have a team of learning designers and teaching, learning and assessment experts who deliver our wide range of workshops.
 They have all have expertise not only in the digital technologies Learning Environments supports but how do use them effectively in teaching and learning.
 Each has strengths in different areas and who delivers your workshop will depend on your chosen focus area.

 When requesting a custom workshop, the workshop facilitator will reach out to you and discuss your particular needs for the workshop and details about the audience and what you are trying to achieve.